 The Community Right to Challenge applies to all relevant services.
 A relevant service is a service provided by or on behalf of the council in the exercise of its functions.
 More information on the definition of a relevant service is set out in our Community Right to Challenge guidance, which is available below.

-If you are unsure whether a particular service is open to challenge, please check the guidance or contact Mark Brookes, Group Manager - Legal Governance at the address below.
+If you are unsure whether a particular service is open to challenge, please check the guidance or contact Mark Brookes, Assistant Director, Legal and Democratic Services at the address below.

 Community Right to Challenge Guidance Paper (PDF 726KB)

 Submitting an expression of interest

 We will consider expressions of interest for any relevant service at any time, although time periods may be introduced in the future.